-Why pay $75 to $95 a month for unlimited data when you need only part with $40 to get that same big bucket of data on the same cellular network?
+Why pay $65 to $85 a month for unlimited data when you need only part with $30 to $45 to get that same big bucket of data on the same cellular network?
 That's the argument in favor of Visible, a wireless service owned by Verizon that uses its parent company's cellular towers to deliver the same extensive reach without the same pricey monthly bill.

 When Visible launched in 2018, it was an iPhone-only affair — and you had to bring your own iPhone at that.
 That's no longer the case.

 Visible lets you keep your phone number when you sign up for the company's service (though you'll need to have some information handy from your previous phone service provider).
 You can also opt for a new number if you prefer.

 I also failed to notice much of a difference in video-streaming quality on Visible's network.
 Sure, my stream of Blue Planet II on Netflix was limited to 480p — wireless providers call this "DVD quality" — but the video looked good enough to my eyes most of the time.
 I could make out different shades of ocean blue and spot distinct fronds of gorgonian corals.
 Only occasionally did the picture look less than sharp, usually right at the start of a streaming session.
 I could also stream music from the Spotify app over LTE with no noticeable dip in quality.

 Your primary interaction with Visible will be through the carrier's app on your smartphone.
 That's where you'll pay your bill, manage your account and deal with customer service questions.
 For that reason, you have to keep the Visible app installed on your phone.

 I was less impressed by an FAQ feature on the mobile app, which never seemed to load for me; instead, I had better luck perusing the FAQ on Visible's website, where you can also pay your bill.
 In a nod to younger users, the site lets you use Venmo or PayPal, in addition to a credit card, to pay your monthly bill.

 When you set up Visible for the first time, you'll download the service's app onto your phone, create an account and follow the sign-up steps, which include ordering a SIM card from Visible that's overnighted to you.
 Because Visible supplied me with a test phone for this review, I couldn't check out the setup process.
 And now that you can buy phones directly from Visible, I suspect the process is even easier.

-Visible review: Who should use Visible?
+Visible review: Who should use this service?